AnnaMGardner/CS4641Project/index.md

 After dropping the “id” feature, we performed SMOTE to balance the data.
 A major issue in the given dataset is that the raw data is unbalanced.
 249 data points identify the chance of stroke, and 4821 data points identify no stroke given that stroke likelihood in the average patient is very low.
 In order to mitigate issues that arise from only 5% of our datapoints being from a patient who suffered from a stroke, we also rebalanced the dataset using the Synthetic Minority Oversampling Technique (SMOTE) [6].
 This process chooses samples with the same target value that are close to eachother in the feature space and selects new datapoints that exist on a line between them.
 The balanced data oversamples at the adjacent of the minority (positive) datapoints to have the same number of data points as the majority (negative) data (Figure 2 in results).
 We applied this method before performing PCA and T-SNE dimensionality reduction.
 Following these steps, we normalized the data between 1 and -1 in order to ensure that certain variables of different units would not have a disproportionate effect on our unsupervised and supervised learning models.

-Both the PCA and T-SNE methods were applied to further reduce the dimensions of our data for both the balanced and unbalanced data, into both 2D and into 3D, so that the data could be better visualized.
+The PCA, T-SNE, and Isomap methods were applied to further reduce the dimensions of our data for both the balanced and unbalanced data, into both 2D and into 3D, so that the data could be better visualized.
 We extracted the explained variance of the PCA method to understand the information we retained after reducing the dimensions.
 The processed data are visualized in 2D and 3D using both T-SNE methods (Figure 3 and 3.1 in results) and PCA (Figure 4 and 4.1 in results).
 The explained variance of different (and cumulative) principle component indexes for PCA is plotted in Figure 5 in results.

-Given  with the PCA and T-SNE methods,
+***ISOMAP RESULTS?***

 ### Unsupervised Learning

-Given that our data has 10 possible combinations of preprocessing as specified in data preprocessing section above, we ran two clustering algorithms, K-Means and Gaussian Mixture Modeling on these combinations to discover the approaches that were most effective in finding clusters.
+Given that our data has many possible combinations of preprocessing as specified in data preprocessing section above, we ran two clustering algorithms, K-Means and Gaussian Mixture Modeling on these combinations to discover the approaches that were most effective in finding clusters.
 Additionally, we used the elbow method to determine the optimal number of clusters.
 The target of the original dataset has only values 1 and 0.
 This indicates that ideally our data would form two clusters, one indicating a positive and one indicating a negative target value.
 However, after using the elbow method to find the optimal number of clusters, 5 or 7 will generate a much better loss.
-Also, the results of our TSNE and PCA dimension reduction showed visibly that there were more than two clusters present for each of these dimension redutions.
+Also, the results of our TSNE and PCA dimension reduction showed visibly that there were more than two clusters present for each of these dimension reductions.

 We then quantified which models performed must successfully by calculating the Davies Bouldin and Silhouette Coefficient internal cluster evaluation measures of the clustering results.
 The possible combinations of data preprocessing are as follows: